leticiabarbanera/data_science_practicum_II_scc0802/urban_img_retrieval/readme.md

-# Multimodal Ensemble & Topographic Re-ranking for Advanced Image Retrieval
+# Multimodal Ensemble & Topographic Re-ranking for Image Retrieval

 This repository contains an advanced computer vision and information retrieval pipeline developed for large-scale image-to-image and text-to-image search tasks.
 The core architecture implements a hybrid multi-model embedding ensemble combined with transductive re-ranking and pseudo-relevance feedback algorithms to maximize mean average precision metrics.